jdreaver/rust-os/README.md

 make gdb
 ```

+Make sure to read resource section below on using GDB with QEMU!
+In particular,
+use `hbreak` instead of `break` to set a breakpoint before the kernel starts and
+has page tables set up.

 ## Debugging QEMU with GDB

 If you want to debug QEMU itself with GDB, you can run: